malcock1/forgerock/README.md

 5. From within the cloned repository dirctory, deploy the application using the following Ansible-playbook command, please note the APIKEY is encrypt and therefore the playbook will ask for a 'Vault Password':

   `# ansible-playbook webserver-deployment-playbook.yml --ask-vault-pass`

+If an Ansible deployment is not appropriate or possible, a Kubernetes manifests is also included and can be deployed using the following command. **Please note that you'll need to replace the secret key APIKEY's value with your own APIKEY.**

+`# kubectl create -f webserver-deployment.yml